 The Government has set a target of achieving a 44-56% emissions reduction relative to 2018 levels by 2030.2 Unquestionably, this will be a huge challenge, and achieving such dramatic carbon reductions will only be possible if every stakeholder is part of this shared effort.
-Along with our partners in the Alliance for Zero Carbon Heating, we are committed to doing everything in our power to achieve this milestone, which mirrors the Alliance's target of cutting emissions from the products we provide by 50% by 2035, en route to achieving zero carbon heating by 2050.
+The Alliance for Zero Carbon Heating is committed to doing everything in our power to achieve this milestone, which mirrors our own target of cutting emissions from the products we provide by 50% by 2035, en route to achieving zero carbon heating by 2050.